Turbofan3360/Ultrasonic-Sound-Simulation/README.md

 For you to run the program, you will need to define a few variables:

-plotsize (line 8): This defines the side length of the square plot produced by the simulation
+plotsize (line 8): This defines the side length of the square plot produced by the simulation in milimeters

 cpu_cores (line 9): This defines the number of CPU cores that the program will use when simulating

-transducers (line 11): This defines the location of the transducers as a list of [x, y] co-ordinate lists.
+transducers (line 11): This defines the location of the transducers as a list of [x, y] co-ordinate lists (co-ordinates in milimeters from the origin)

 frequency (line 12): This defines the frequency of ultrasound you want to simulate.
 Currently, this is set to 25 KHz.